react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 This is because there is nothing to describe: there is literally a single draggable object in the whole application!
 If we had a bunch of chess pieces, it might be a good idea to use the `props` parameter and return something like `{ pieceId: props.id }`.
 In our case, an empty object will suffice.

 Next, we're going to write a collecting function.
 What props does the `Knight` need?
 It will sure need a way to specify the drag source node.
 It would also be nice to slightly dim the `Knight`'s opacity while it is being dragged.
 Therefore, it needs to know whether it is currently being dragged.

-Here's the collecting function I wrote for it:
+Here is the collecting function I wrote for it:

 ```js
 function collect(connect, monitor) {